GENERAL STRUCTURE

 - Provides a pathway for the tendon of the Fibularis longus muscle

-- The tendon crosses the sole of the foot to insert on the medial cuneiform and first metatarsal
+- The tendon crosses the sole of your foot to insert on the medial cuneiform and first metatarsal

-- Important for plantar flexion and eversion of the foot
+- Important for plantar flexion and eversion of your foot

 TUBEROSITY OF THE CUBOID BONE